ahmedmgelwan/AutoModeling/readme.md

 ## Installation

-You can clone AutoModeling repo by:
+You can clone the AutoModeling repository by running the following command:

 ```bash
 git clone https://github.com/ahmedmgelwan/AutoModeling.git